axemorgan/SourdoughStarter/README.md

 # Sourdough Starter
 A starter culture for Android Projects :bread:

 Instead of cloning or forking this repo, use it as a [template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) instead.

+### ViewBinding
+* Pre-configured View Binding and a BaseFragment class to easily manage binding and unbinding the Fragment view

 ### Kotlin
-* Kotlin and Java 8 pre-configured
+* Kotlin and Java 8 source compatibility pre-configured
-* Kotlin build scripts and `buildSrc` dependency management (with autocomplete)
+* Kotlin build scripts and `buildSrc` for dependency management
-* Kotlin Android Extensions and kapt plugins applied

 ### AndroidX
 * AndroidX and Jetifier already enabled